RR0/ufoml/README.md

 While techniques exist to mitigate that problem (such as the F metric), it could more easily and interestingly avoided by targeting multiple identified classes ("plane", "star", "hoax", etc.) that are more evenly distributed among the explanation space.

+## Prediction

+### Explanability
+When classifying a case, it would be of particular interest to associate the answer with some explanability so it could be understood/verified by investigators.

 ## See also